stobix/numberer/README.md

 ## Summary

 This app keeps track of things that needs to be numbered sequentially, keeping a queue of occupied and freed numbers.
-It comes in two flavours: one general numbering server, and one specifically for creating unique names for, and for registering processes.
+It comes in two flavours: one general numbering server, [`numberer`](numberer#markdown-header-numberer),  and one specifically for creating unique names for, and for registering processes, [`pid_numberer`](numberer#markdown-header-pid_numberer).
+(These might be split up into two separate apps in a future update.)

 ## Installation